 Small Business Saturday is celebrated on the first Saturday after Thanksgiving.
 This is an important holiday for modern society!
-Small business is not noticed by the general public – its attention is riveted to large shopping centers that have already made a recognizable name for themselves.
-However, it all starts with something small – our task is to support people who follow their dreams!
+Small business is often overlooked, with attention being directed towards large shopping centers that have become well-known names.
+Yet, it all begins with something small – and our job is to support those who follow their dreams!

 Until the 1880s, all businesses in the United States were small businesses.
-At the dawn of American history, it could not have been otherwise: the transportation sector was not well developed to support large-scale production.
-And the technologies themselves depended on the energy that they received from wind, water, etc.
+At the start of American history, there was no other way – as the transportation system was not yet developed enough to facilitate large-scale production.
+Technologies were dependent on energy from wind, water, etc.

-At the end of the 1800s, development changed: the population increased, ferries, railways, steam engines appeared.
-Large industries were now able to grow and develop: prices fell to comfortable levels, wages rose.
-Even at this time, small business was not in the shadows – people supported it, treating its owners with deep respect.
+At the end of the 1800s, the situation changed: the population increased, ferries, railways, and steam engines were introduced.
+Now large industries were able to grow and develop, and prices and wages began to rise.
+Even at this time, small business was still respected and supported.

-Small enterprises showed their importance in the 1980s: companies displaced the importance of large industries, dominated in many areas, and showed greater economic efficiency.
-Their peak popularity came in 1987 – at that time a huge number of new jobs were opened.
-Now the business is just as confidently striding forward, but it has not been able to regain all the positions that large-scale industries have taken over the century.
+In the 1980s, small enterprises showed their importance: companies displaced the relevance of large industries in many areas, and showed greater economic efficiency.
+Their popularity peaked in 1987, when a large number of new jobs were created.
+Currently, small business is still moving forward, but has yet to regain all the positions that large-scale industries have taken over the century.

-- in 2011, the US Senate passes an executive order in support of Small Business Saturday.
-There was not a single person who would vote against;
+- In 2011, the US Senate passed an executive order in support of Small Business Saturday.
+Not a single person voted against.

-Choose a small store and go shopping.
-Given that Black Friday is taking place at this time, it’s easy to get discounted items today.
-Tell about the holiday on social networks, support people who dream of starting a business, learn about the difficulties.
+- Choose a small store and go shopping.
+With Black Friday also taking place at this time, it’s easy to find discounted items.

 Small Business Saturday is observed on the Saturday after Thanksgiving each year.